BlessingRuth/Documenting-sales-analysis/README.md

 This project focuses on analyzing the sales performance of a retail store.
 By exploring the sales data, it aim to uncover key insights, including identifying top-selling products, evaluating regional performance, and analyzing monthly sales trends.
 The findings will provide valuable information for strategic decision-making and optimizing sales strategies.

+### Column descriptions
+---

+-OrderID: A distinct identifier assigned to each order.
+-CustomerId: A distinct identifier for customers.
+-Product: Items being sold
+-Region: The geographical location of each customer.
+-OrderDate: The date each order was made.
+-Quantity: The number of items purchased.
+-UnitPrice: The cost price of each product.
+-Total Sales: The total sales generated from each product.
+-Revenue: The total revenue generated from each product sold.

 ### Data sources
 ---